scriptfoundry/CompassDemo/README.md

 That works well.
 Now we just need to do the rest of the file.

+#### Now try this:

+Did you notice that the change you made to the top nav was also made to the side nav?
+That's because the item is identified with the same class name (e.g. `item2`), and in most cases this happens a lot completely by accident.
+Sass provides a really nice way to isolate the changes so that this sort of thing can't happen.

+The blocks above can be rewritten like this:

+.topnav {
+	height:24px;

+	a {
+		display:inline-block;
+	}

+	b {
+		display:none;
+	}

+	.item2 {
+        @include textsprites-sprite('topnav_item2_off');
+	}

+	.item2:hover {
+        @include textsprites-sprite('topnav_item2_on');
+	}
+}

+Try compiling that and see what the output is.

 ### 6. `step6` -- Add a nice linear gradient (using CSS3 with fallbacks)

+    # Check out the code from git
+    git checkout step6
+    git clean --force

 CSS3 supports lots of really great advanced functions, but the browser coverage is spotty, and in some cases it is available only as an "experimental" feature that requires "browser prefixes".
 For many of these, Compass doesn't quite do all the work for you, but it makes it considerably easier.
 For example, let's look at replacing the grey linear gradient in the page background.